Free tool

 What kinds of benefits we cover

-- National Pension lump-sum refund (국민연금 반환일시금).
+• National Pension lump-sum refund (국민연금 반환일시금).
 If you paid into Korea's National Pension and are about to leave (or already left), you can claim a refund.
-Average around ₩8.75M.
+Around ₩8.75M on average, and Thai, Indonesian, and Sri Lankan workers average ₩12M to ₩14M.

-- EPS Departure Guarantee Insurance (출국만기보험).
-If you worked on an E-9 or H-2 visa for at least one year, your employer was paying 8.3% of your wage into an insurance policy.
-You can claim the accumulated amount when you leave.
+• EPS Departure Guarantee Insurance (출국만기보험).
+If you worked on an E-9 or H-2 visa, your employer funded an insurance policy for you.
+You claim the accumulated amount when you leave, around ₩3.8M on average.

-- Monthly rent tax credit (월세 세액공제).
-If you rent on a 월세 contract, earn ₩70M or less, and your ARC address matches your lease, you can claim up to ₩1.275M back per year through year-end tax settlement.
+• Monthly rent tax credit (월세 세액공제).
+If you rent on a wolse (월세) contract, earn ₩80M or less, and your ARC address matches your lease, you can claim up to ₩1.7M back per year through year-end tax settlement.

 Related tools